Elisabeth’s Long Absence from Court

-Why did Sisi get sick and what did she suffer from?
+What Illness Did Sisi Suffer From?
 What changed during her absence from the Viennese court?
 What happened to their only son Rudolf?

 The potential of Elisabeth , which lay in her appearance and her natural character, was of great advantage to Emperor Franz Joseph during state visits .
 Everywhere Elisabeth received a lot of warmth and sympathy from the people.
 Everyone was curious to see the beautiful Empress.

-In the Hofburg in Vienna she was deeply depressed and could not get used to the stiff and cool atmosphere at the imperial court.
+In the Hofburg in Vienna, Sisi was deeply depressed and could not adapt to the stiff and cool atmosphere at the imperial court.
 She became ill, which manifested itself in cough, fever and melancholy .
 A change of location was announced.

 Sisi loved her Franz Joseph dearly, but she suffered from his pathological sense of duty and his emotional coldness.
 His numerous infidelities are also likely to have left their mark on her.